xaxxon/v8toolkit/README.md

 automatically.

 ## Features
-* Bindings for C++ fundamental types, and many STL containers.
+* Default bindings for C++ fundamental types, and most STL containers.
-* Straight-forward support for adding custom C++ to JavaScript serializer/deserializers for user-defined types.
+* User-defined type support easy to add.
-* Simple syntax to expose your class to JavaScript including member functions, static functions, and data members.
+* Support for simple variables and functions as well as class member functions, static functions, and data members, and enums.
 * JavaScript debugging support.
 Point Chrome ([or many other debuggers](https://developer.chrome.com/devtools/docs/debugging-clients)) at your application and see your JavaScript source, set breakpoints, inspect and set variables.
-* Automatic generation of JavaScript bindings directly from your C++ source code using a provided plugin for the clang compiler using the actual AST generated during compilation.
+* Automatic generation of JavaScript bindings directly from your C++ source code using a provided plugin for the clang compiler.
 A stubbed out .js file is also generated with JSDoc comments and type information, directly from your C++ source, for autocompletion in compatible editors while using your C++ types from JavaScript.
 * Understands memory ownership and C++11 `std::unique_ptr` and rvalues.
 C++ functions taking/returning rvalue references or `std::unique_ptr` will transfer ownership of the underlying C++ object back and forth between C++ and the JavaScript garbage collector.
 * Default parameters for calling C++ functions from JavaScript and not providing enough parameters.
 Experimental support in the clang plugin for generating the defaults from the default values in your C++ source.

 ## Requirements
 * Recent version of V8.
 The V8 API is constantly evolving and this library tracks recent versions.
 * C++17.
-C++17 adds features drastically simplifying v8toolkit's implementation.
-Fortunately, clang
-supports all major platforms.
+New language features drastically simplifying v8toolkit's implementation.
+Fortunately, clang supports all major platforms.

 #### Doxygen docs available here: http://xaxxon.github.io/v8toolkit/docs/doxygen/html/index.html

+## Examples

-## Your First v8toolkit program
+### Your first v8toolkit program

 ```language-c++
     #include "javascript.h"